-Bridge (Building Resources & Independence while Developing Goals & Employment) is a Youth Employment Services for 17-24 year olds.
-Suitability for this service is determined by the potential participant, the family/caregiver and the Associate Director (or designate).
+Bridge (Building Resources & Independence while Developing Goals & Employment) is a Youth Employment Service for 17-24 year olds.
+Suitability for this service is determined, in partnership, with the funding partners (CLBC – Youth 19-24 years of age diagnosed with a developmental disability or GT Hiring Solutions utilizing their Customized Employment Development Funds), the potential participant, the family/caregiver and CSCL’s BRIDGE Youth Employment Service Associate Director (or designate).
 Youth must express an interest and be motivated in pursuing paid employment.
 Youth work with a Vocational Counsellor to develop their pre-employment skills.
 Youth will have the opportunity to complete 1-2 work experience placements and then begin to seek paid employment (with their Vocational Counsellor’s support).
 Once paid employment is obtained, the Vocational Counsellor will shadow and coach the Youth during their shifts (as a way of training them) and then will gradually fade out their job supports as the youth becomes more independent at their job.

 The Community Respite Program provides parents of a child or youth with special needs with a break from the day to day demands of caring for their son/daughter.
 Eligibility for service and referral is completed by MCFD-CYSN.
 The local phone number is 604-702-2311; ask to speak with a Children & Youth with Special Needs Social Worker.
 Screened/approved caregivers are matched with families and provide short term respite by caring for the child/youth for a determined number of days per year.
 Respite can be hourly, overnight, weekends, or up to a two week period.